 A night guard might last between two to five years on average.
 Depending on your case severity and whether you are trying to stop it in other ways, these periods may vary.
 According to the complexity of your problem, your orthodontist can give you an estimate of time and other alternative options.

-Custom-made vs. Over-the-Counter Night Guards
+Custom-Made vs. Over-the-Counter Night Gua

 If you want to choose a night guard, you have a few options: over-the-counter and custom-made.
 If you opt for a custom-made nightguard, your orthodontist will create the one with the best and highest-quality materials that perfectly fit your teeth.